kunaldhongade/aptos-crowdfunding/README.md

 ### 1. Connect Wallet

 Upon opening the application, you'll be prompted to connect your Aptos wallet (e.g., Petra Wallet).
-This allows you to interact with the blockchain and perform operations such as purchasing policies and requesting claims.
+This allows you to interact with the blockchain and perform actions such as creating projects or backing existing ones.

-### 2. View Available Policies
+### 2. Create a Project

-Users can browse the **Policies** section to view the available insurance policies.
-Each policy will display details such as:

-- Policy description
-- Premium amount
-- Maximum claimable amount
-- Type (e.g., health, auto)
-- Yearly or one-time payment options

-### 3. Purchase Policy

-To purchase an insurance policy:

-- Select the policy you want to purchase.
-- The platform will prompt you to pay the premium amount in **APT** via your connected Aptos wallet.
+To create a new crowdfunding project:

+- Go to the **Create Project** section.
+- Enter the project title, description, and the funding goal in Aptos tokens (**APT**).
-- Once purchased, the policy will be added to your list of active policies.
+- Submit the form, and the project will be created on the Aptos blockchain and appear in the list of active projects.

-### 4. Request Claim
+### 3. Back a Project

-To request an insurance claim:
+To back an existing project:

+- Browse the list of available projects in the **Projects** section.
-- Navigate to **My Policies** and select the policy you want to claim.
+- Select a project you want to back and enter the amount of **APT** tokens you'd like to donate.
-- Click on **Request Claim**.
-The request will be submitted to the policy creator for verification.
+- Confirm the transaction via your connected Aptos wallet.
+The donation will be sent directly to the project creator's wallet.

-### 5. Claim Verification and Payout

-For policy creators, after receiving a claim request:
+### 4. View Project Details

+Users can view detailed information about each project, including:

+- Project title and description
-- Go to **Manage Policies** and select the relevant policy.
+- Funding goal and the total amount raised so far
-- Review the claim request and click **Verify** if the claim is legitimate.
-- Once verified, the claim will be automatically paid out to the customer.
+- Project creator details
+- List of backers (optional)

+### 5. Track Donations

+As a backer, you can navigate to **My Donations** to view the projects you've supported and the amounts you've contributed.

+### 6. Manage Projects

+As a project creator, you can view and manage your projects by navigating to the **My Projects** section.
+This section allows you to track your projects' funding progress and see details about each donation.

 ## Scripts